 Our urge to create within a certain discipline has more to do with ourselves than it has to do with the discipline.
 I feel great urge to be creative when I’m around music, while I feel no urge whatsoever to create when someone gives me a paint brush and blank canvas.
 I know others who are inspired to create great computer software and who don’t have even the faintest urge to create music, poetry or painting.
 This is why I believe the above 3D graph will look the same in most disciplines, assuming teachers in each discipline are putting forth equal effort to give students creative opportunities.

 That is why, if we truly want to nurture greater creativity in our students, we need to recognize that the problem isn’t so much which subjects we’re teaching as much as it is how we’re teaching the subjects.
 It is up to the teacher to construct assignments that not only teach the required curriculum, but also encourage students to be creative in the process and be able to share that creativity with others.
 Math, physics and chemistry teachers should have students create word problems and experiments for their classmates to solve/conduct.
 English teachers should have students alternate between creating one-page stories and tandem stories using that week’s list of vocabulary words, and English students should be asked to create grammatically-flawed sentences for their classmates to fix.
 English teachers should also have contests for creating the best and worst analogies, metaphors, similes and poetry possible (have other classes vote so that nobody votes manipulatively), with discussion following the vote to analyze what makes them so good or bad.
 History and literature teachers should lecture in such a way that debates among students occur frequently in class.
-Biology teachers should have students pick two topics from a hat (each topic would be some kind of animal or organism) and assigned to report to the class 10 biological similarities between these two organisms.
-(Even more interesting, do this assignment the first week of the year, then do it again the last week of the year.)
-I think biology teachers have to think more about this than anyone since biology consists mostly of extremely dry, boring memorization.
-(Perhaps have weekly or bi-weekly contests for creating the best memorizing acronyms?
-This would have certainly gotten me more excited about memorizing the stages of mitosis, and I believe it would improve test scores.)
+Biology teachers should have students create an animal that would survive in such-and-such an environment, or should have students pick two topics from a hat (each topic would be some kind of animal or organism) and report to the class 10 biological similarities between these two organisms.
+(Even more interesting, do this assignment the first week of the year, then do it again the last week of the year to see the difference in sophistication – read back the students’ original reports right after they deliver their second presentation.)

 The real beauty of all these suggestions is that they all open up great possibility (and really, inevitability) of humor in the classroom, and humor undeniably helps students’ attention spans.
 Not only that, I am a firm believer that humor is one of the greatest ways we can nurture creativity.
 I give my 10th grade English teacher an ‘F minus’ in this department.
 She gave me an F on a grammar assignment in which I was supposed to fix dangling participles.
 To fix a sentence like, “I listened to the radio eating breakfast,” I wrote, “While the radio ate breakfast, I listened to it.”
 This teacher mistook my creativity for disrespect, even though I completed the assignment in a way that not only proved I understood the concept but also required an equal amount of work on my part as everyone else in the class.
 I responded by threatening to involve the principle, and she changed my grade to an A, but sternly warned me, “Don’t ever pull something like that again.”
 I’m not alone: